gregfelice/appinv/README.md

 ## Reference: Alternatives Reviewed
 * [Alternative to Gorilla: REST services made easy in go with go-restful](https://github.com/emicklei/go-restful)
 * [go-restful example](http://ernestmicklei.com/2012/11/go-restful-first-working-example/)

+Log
+---
+#### Mon Aug 21 12:32:29 2017
+Done.
+OK - Moving the crud code from the unit test into a dao object.

+Next thing is to handle ErrNotFound conditions.

 Stories
 ---